-How long: The leasing company must also tell you how many payments you have to make, how much each payment will be and when the payments are due.
-And the company statement must show you what all of the numbers equal — your total cost.
+- Lease duration and payment due dates: The leasing company must tell you how many payments you have to make, how much each payment will be and when the payments are due.